The 5 Oldest Crypto Exchanges In The World

 When crypto was officially brought into the financial markets, it opened the doors for exchanges to be born and thrive, helping traders and investors quickly understand the need to be engaged in trading, staking, mining, and security of assets.
 The continuous prosperity of cryptocurrencies has also come with growing uncertainty about the security of these assets.
 For this reason, exchanges have always looked to assure users of the continual security of their assets both while stored on the platform, and also while trades are being taken.

-Top 5 Oldest Crypto Exchanges Reviewed
+The World’s Longest-Running Crypto Exchanges Reviewed

 There are certain crypto exchanges, however, who have continued to excel in keeping the promise of protecting user funds as well as providing fair services on their platform.
 In this guide, we have compiled five of the oldest crypto exchanges that are still standing today.
 We will review their features, fee prices, and most of all their security records to help you see the most secure exchanges still standing today, as well as those who have not met the security standard.